 Of Mites and Moisture - Beekeeping Class

 Setting your hive up for success in the winter starts in the summer.
 Join Peter for a 3-hour hands-on class on managing your hives for successful overwinter survival.
 In the Puget Sound region, that means dealing with your (and your neighbors') mites, and preventing excessive moisture buildup in your hives.
 We'll talk through multiple ways of succeeding at both of these tasks, including options for chemical free and natural management practices.
-We will practice inspecting and testing a hive for mites, and walk through setting up a hive for winter.
+We will practice inspecting, testing, and treating our Shoreline apiary for mites, and walk through setting up a hive for winter.

 We keep our class sizes small (maximum 8 people) so that we can give appropriate attention to every student.
 Our goal is for you to succeed in your beekeeping endeavor, and we believe that the only way to do that is by working in small groups, teaching through both classroom time and hands-on field work with actual bees.